Barium titanate and phase changes

-This shows the BaTiO3 structure with an O6 octahedron surrounding the important Ti atom.
+The diagram below shows the BaTiO3 structure with an O6 octahedron surrounding the Ti atom.

 The switching to a cubic structure is the reason for the polarisation spontaneously disappearing above 120°C. Barium titanate has two other phase transitions on cooling further, each of which enhances the dipole moment: